grosser/parallel_tests/Readme.md

-Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs (or cores).
+Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs (or cores).<br/>
+ParallelTests splits tests into even groups and runs each group in a single process with its own database.

 Setup for Rails
 ===============